dnsimple/dnsimple-support/content/articles/why-anycast-dns.markdown

 Packet latency is largely a function of geographic distance.
 With anycast, we tell routers the same server is located in various spots around the internet.
 Internet routers optimize routes, so they pick the one closest to your customer.
 Moving DNS servers closer mitigates geographic latency.

 Lower latency is the primary benefit, but we gain resilience at the same time.
 Instead of four name servers, we now have forty.
-If any of these go offline, they’re removed from the routing table, and others automatically pick up the slack.
+If any of these go offline, they're removed from the routing table, and others automatically pick up the slack.

 DNSimple's ALIAS record type is a second-order DNS query.
 Since our anycast server is likely to be closer to the target geographic location, an ALIAS record may resolve to a closer datacenter if your app is also geographically distributed.